-It’s question that we’re asked a lot and the answer is unequivocally ‘yes!’.
+It’s a question that we’re asked a lot and the answer is unequivocally ‘yes!’.

 What are Google Ads?

 Google Ads is Google’s advertising platform which encompasses search, display, video, remarketing and shopping advertising.
 Given that over 90% of the world’s internet searches are performed via Google it’s certainly a platform that all digital marketers should give serious consideration.
-Our blog takes a closer look at search advertising, specifically ads that appear on Google’s Search Engine Result Pages (SERPs), previously known as AdWords.
+Our blog takes a closer look at search advertising, specifically ads that appear on Google’s Search Engine Result Pages (SERPs), previously known as AdWords or PPC.

 So, why would I want to pay to appear in Google’s SERPs?

 A big question, most easily answered with; exposure, awareness and ROI.
 In an ideal world your website would be perfectly optimised to perform well in all appropriate keyword searches, driving FREE organic traffic to your site.
 However, the reality is that SEO is a long game.

 If you’re a new business, or plan to launch a new product or service, Google Ads can help ‘kick start’ your website traffic, while your SEO strategy takes shape.
 Google is now giving more and more physical space to paid search advertising on SERPs, so paid search may help your brand and/or product physically appear on the page.
 Google Ads is also very measurable, so you can be crystal clear on your ROI (can you say the same about the last print advert you placed?).